zenml-io/zenml/docs/book/developer-guide/migrating-legacy-stacks.md

 description: How to migrate legacy stacks from zenml<0.7?
 ---

-# Migrating Stacks from Legacy Repositories to ZenML Profiles
+# Migrating Legacy Stacks to ZenML Profiles

 Traditionally, Stack configurations were stored locally in the Repository root directory - i.e. the local `.zen` folder that is created by the `zenml init`